-To begin to understand what is happening and as we look toward the future of talent acquisition, we pulled data on active job postings and active job seekers for five of the top industries in the U.S. (Healthcare, Technology, Construction, Retail and Production/Manufacturing).
+To begin to understand what is happening and as we look toward the future of talent acquisition, we pulled data on active job postings and jobseekers for five of the top industries in the U.S. (Healthcare, Technology, Construction, Retail, and Production/Manufacturing).

 Not surprisingly, in April 2020 job postings were down across these industries – 26.9% YOY.
 Historically, when the economy declines, active job seekers increase.
-However, in April of this year, the active job seekers in these industries were also down and by a whopping 28.6%.
+However, in April of 2021, the active job seekers in these industries were also down by a whopping 28.6%.

-Check out our infographic below, and click on it to expand and download:
+Check out our infographic below, and click on it to expand and download it:

 While it’s typical to see job postings decline amid soaring unemployment, it is not so typical to see such a hefty decrease in active job seekers.
 In fact, we would expect to see a sharp increase in active job seekers amid high unemployment.

 These unprecedented results mean that people who were actively looking for jobs before the pandemic, and those that lost their jobs during the pandemic, are not actively searching for new opportunities.
 There has been quite a bit of speculation as to why people stopped looking and some of those speculative reasons include:

 - Health concerns, afraid to go back to work

 - Lack of childcare